ihavesuperpowers2/keras-yolo3-custom/README.md

     ...
     ```

-* VoTT tool with export to voc format was used, then `voc_annotation.py` to get the necessary list files - https://github.com/Microsoft/VoTT
+* To get the necessary annotation files `voc_annotation.py` was used and then the files to be used for train were combined into one file, e.g. as in the `example_label_list.txt`.

 2. To convert the darknet format of weights to Keras format, make sure you have run the following using the proper config file